alirangwala/Poker-Equity-Calculator-with-Notes/README.md

 3. Press CALCULATE ODDS
 4. Add the betting action (if you want) and save

-> A poker player lives on his edge.
+> Poker player's make livings on their edge.
 Enhance yours today!